Cosmetic Dentist and Smile Design Treatments in Chelsea, Victoria

 Depending on what your needs are, you can opt for a single technique or as many as you want.
 Your dentist will advise you as to what is required.

-Benefits of a Smile Makeover Treatment
+Benefits of a Smile Design Treatment

 There are health benefits as well as aesthetic ones.

 The health benefits include a reduced risk of overloaded or worn down teeth, and teeth that are easier to clean and care for.
-It is thought that teeth that have been straightened, repaired or replaced mean less risk of decay and infections.
+It is thought that teeth that have been straightened, repaired or replaced mean less risk of tooth decay and infections.

 On the aesthetic side of things, your teeth will look and feel so much better.
 You will have a straight, whiter smile which will improve your confidence and well being.